Venezuela opposition leader Guaido addresses rally after brief detention

 The once-booming OPEC nation’s economy has collapsed following the fall of oil prices in 2014.
 Inflation is close to 2 million percent and some 10 percent of the population has emigrated since 2015 in search of better living conditions.

-Maduro says the country is victim of an “economic war” led by his political adversaries with the help of Washington.
+Maduro says the country is the victim of an “economic war” led by his political adversaries with the help of Washington.
 He insists the 2018 vote was legitimate and that the opposition boycotted it because it knew it would lose.

-Reporting by Mayela Armas; Writing by Brian Ellsworth; Editing by Lisa Shumaker
+Reporting by Mayela Armas; Writing by Brian Ellsworth; Editing by Lisa Shumaker and Peter Cooney